 The programme curriculum is designed, taught and continuously updated by a team of internationally recognised researchers within the different subject areas, in collaboration with representatives from the private sector.
 The programme is given by the School of Engineering Sciences in Chemistry, Biotechnology and Health in Stockholm with access to facilities, infrastructure and instrument park available at at Solna Campus (Science for Life Laboratory) and KTH Campus in Stockholm (AlbaNova University Center).

 Find out what students from the programme think about their time at KTH.

-The combination of technology, biology and bioinformatics taught in the master’s programme in Medical Biotechnology provides an attractive profile for a professional career in the biotechnological and pharmaceutical industry, or for further academic studies.
-These areas are expanding worldwide, which gives a graduate in Medical Biotechnology opportunities for a career in companies involved in the manufacturing of drugs, medical analyses and diagnostics, or further work in academic preclinical research, research policy, journalism, patent agencies, or as consultant.
-Half of the graduates pursue with higher education to accomplish a doctoral degree.
+The combination of technology, biology and bioinformatics with an emphasis on applications in medicine, taught in the master’s programme in Medical Biotechnology provides an attractive profile for a professional career in the biotechnological and pharmaceutical industry, or for further academic studies.
+These areas are expanding worldwide, which gives a graduate in Medical Biotechnology opportunities for a career in companies involved in the manufacturing of drugs, medical analyses and diagnostics, or further work with academic research, research policy, journalism, patent agencies, or as a consultant.
+Many of the graduates pursue with higher education to accomplish a doctoral degree.

 Graduates from KTH have the knowledge and the necessary tools to improve the society in a sustainable way, as sustainable development is an integral part of all programmes.
 The Medical Biotechnology field creates and maintains sustainable solutions to societal challenges regarding human health.
 Sustainability is a key aspect that features in all areas of Biotechnology, from genomic, transcriptomic and proteomic characterisation of whole organisms, to the development of diagnostics and therapies.
 The three key sustainable development goals that are best aligned with the master's programme in Medical Biotechnology are: